Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - Words

 If you try to fix the words first, you lose.
-This is known as a holistic system as everything works together.
+The body, brain, and words form a holistic system where everything works together.

-By the time you speak, your posture, facial expression, and tension level have already communicated whether you are calm or anxious.
-To her, and more importantly, to yourself.
+By the time you speak, your posture, facial expression, and tension level have already told her whether you’re calm or anxious.
+More importantly, they’ve told you the same thing.

 Step One: Regulate the Body Before the Mind